 You are here

 Long known as the “Father of Southwestern cuisine,” Fearing has spent his life cooking for people who love good food.
-After twenty-plus years at The Mansion on Turtle Creek, he opened Fearing’s Restaurant at the The Ritz-Carlton, Dallas in 2007.
-The son of a Kentucky inn keeper, Fearing grew up with grandmothers who knew all about food and appreciated the finer details of Southern cooking and barbeque.
+After twenty-plus years at The Mansion on Turtle Creek, he opened Fearing’s Restaurant at The Ritz-Carlton, Dallas in 2007.
+The son of a Kentucky innkeeper, Fearing grew up with grandmothers who were passionate about food and appreciated the finer details of Southern cooking and barbeque.
 He still utilizes and treasures their recipes, which remain one of the most important inspirations of his culinary life.
-The exuberant, ever-friendly Fearing was winner of the James Beard Foundation Award for “Best Chef: Southwest.”
+The exuberant, ever-friendly Fearing was a winner of the James Beard Foundation Award for “Best Chef: Southwest.”

 Sun.
 Nov 5 9am-3pm

 Fri.
 Nov 3 6pm-9pm (VIP & Priority 5pm-9pm)

 Thu.
 Nov 2 6pm-9pm (Priority & FHB/MC Preferred 5pm-9pm)